 Platelet-rich therapy utilizes injections to harness the power of PRP and support regeneration.
 Let’s run through how platelet-rich therapy is administered, the recovery process, and any side effects there may be.

 The number of injections of PRP will depend on the condition or desired outcome.
-To learn more about how PRP therapy can be used, check out Chapter 4.

 History of Platelet-Rich Plasma Therapy